nautobot/go-nautobot/docs/ContactAssociationRequest.md

 ### NewContactAssociationRequest

-`func NewContactAssociationRequest(associatedObjectType string, associatedObjectId string, role ApprovalWorkflowStageResponseApprovalWorkflowStage, status ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *ContactAssociationRequest`
+`func NewContactAssociationRequest(associatedObjectType string, associatedObjectId string, role BulkWritableCableRequestStatus, status BulkWritableCableRequestStatus, ) *ContactAssociationRequest`

 NewContactAssociationRequest instantiates a new ContactAssociationRequest object This constructor will assign default values to properties that have it defined,